SukramJ/homematicip_local_climate_schedule_card/README.md

 The card automatically detects which profile is currently active on your thermostat device and marks it with an asterisk (\*) in the profile selector dropdown.
 This helps you quickly identify which schedule is actually running on the device.

 - The active profile is read from the `preset_mode` attribute of the climate entity
-- The asterisk (*) appears before the profile name (e.g., `*P1`or`\*P1 - Comfort`)
+- The asterisk (\*) appears before the profile name (e.g., `*P1` or `*P1 - Comfort`)
 - The profile selector is used only for viewing/editing different profiles, not for activating them
 - If the device profile changes, the card updates the indicator automatically

 ### Editing Schedules

-1. Click on any day in the week view
+1. Click on any time slot in the week view
 2. The editor opens showing all time slots for that day
-3. Modify end times and temperatures as needed
+3. Modify times and temperatures as needed
 4. Add new time blocks with the "+ Add Time Block" button
 5. Remove unwanted blocks with the trash icon
+6. Use undo/redo (Ctrl+Z / Ctrl+Y) to revert or re-apply changes
-6. Click "Save" to apply changes to your thermostat
+7. Click "Save" to apply changes to your thermostat

+### Copy & Paste

+Click the copy icon on a weekday to copy its schedule, then paste it onto other weekdays.
+This is useful for applying the same schedule to multiple days.

+### Import & Export

+- **Export**: Download the current schedule as a JSON file for backup or sharing
+- **Import**: Load a previously exported schedule from a JSON file

 ### Profile Switching

 If your thermostat supports multiple profiles (P1, P2, P3, etc.), use the dropdown in the card header to switch between them.
+The profile selector is for viewing and editing only — it does not activate the profile on the device.

 ### Understanding the Schedule Format